-- Tuition and fees as published herein are subject to change, if necessary, to comply with state law and regulations of the College.
-The AC Board of Trustees must approve any variations from catalog regulations governing charges or refunds. - The College will consider all college claims for loss or damage of college property, loans, returned checks, and other such charges before the College processes and mails refunds. - Required incidental fees for liability insurance, late registration, schedule changes, installment plans, parking, loan processing, and testing are not refundable. - The College will refund of tuition and mandatory fees to the student; the student's estate in the event of substantiated death of the student; or to the sponsor, donor, grantor, or other sources from which the College received payment.
-When the College applied Federal Financial Aid, including Federal Pell Grant, and another source(s) of payment to a student's account, refunds will be applied to Federal Financial Aid sources initially in the following sequence: - 1.
-Federal PELL Grant Program - 2.
-FSEOG Program - 3.
-Other Title IV Programs
+- 1. Tuition and fees as published herein are subject to change, if necessary, to comply with state law and regulations of the College.
+The AC Board of Trustees must approve any variations from catalog regulations governing charges or refunds. - 2.
+The College will consider all college claims for loss or damage of college property, loans, returned checks, and other such charges before the College processes and mails refunds. - 3.
+Incidental fees and the student usage fee are not refundable. - 4.
+The College will refund of tuition and mandatory fees to the student; the student's estate in the event of substantiated death of the student; or to the sponsor, donor, grantor, or other sources from which the College received payment.
+When the College applied Federal Financial Aid, including Federal Pell Grant, and another source(s) of payment to a student's account, refunds will be applied to Federal Financial Aid sources initially in the following sequence:

-- Classes that the College cancels at the convenience of the College due to low enrollment, shortage of space, unavailability of an instructor, or similar reasons will entitle the student to a full refund of tuition and fees. - If a student withdraws from the College because the student is called to active military service, the College, at the student's option, shall: - a.
+- a.
+Federal PELL Grant Program - b.
+FSEOG Program - c.
+Other Title IV Programs - 5.
+Classes that the College cancels at the convenience of the College due to low enrollment, shortage of space, unavailability of an instructor, or similar reasons will entitle the student to a full refund of tuition and fees. - 6.
+If a student withdraws from the College because the student is called to active military service, the College, at the student's option, shall: - a.
 Refund the tuition and fees paid by the student for the semester in which the student withdraws: - b.
 Grant a student, who is eligible under the College's guidelines, an incomplete grade in all courses by designating "withdrawn-military" on the student's transcript; or - c.
-As determined by the instructor, assign an appropriate grade or credit to a student who has satisfactorily completed a substantial amount of course work, and who has demonstrated sufficient mastery of the course material. - Students who add hours within the permissible period will have tuition and fees increased as necessary to meet provisions of state law and college policy. - Students may obtain information regarding refunds for noncredit courses from the Workforce & Continuing Education Division. - The College makes refunds by direct deposit only.
-The College will process refunds thirty days after the last day of schedule changes resulting from, but not limited to, withdrawal, dismissal, cancellation of classes, or dropped classes. - Students must request all refunds during the same semester in which the student made original payment.
+As determined by the instructor, assign an appropriate grade or credit to a student who has satisfactorily completed a substantial amount of course work, and who has demonstrated sufficient mastery of the course material. - 7.
+Students who add hours within the permissible period will have tuition and fees increased as necessary to meet provisions of state law and college policy. - 8.
+Students may obtain information regarding refunds for noncredit courses from the Workforce & Continuing Education Division. - 9.
+The College makes refunds by direct deposit only.
+The College will process refunds thirty days after the last day of schedule changes resulting from, but not limited to, withdrawal, dismissal, cancellation of classes, or dropped classes. - 10.
+Students must request all refunds during the same semester in which the student made original payment.
 The College will not refund less than \$2.00 unless requested by the student at the Business Office.